 Milorad S. Jović

-He was born on March 27, 1936 in Belgrade, to the family of Radivoje and Poleksija Stamenović.
+He was born on March 27th, 1936 in Belgrade, to the family of Radivoje and Poleksija Stamenović.
 He attended primary school and the Grammar School in Kraljevo.
-In 1962, he graduated from the Faculty of Philosophy Univeristy in Belgrade earning a degree in history and the same year he started work in the National Museum Kraljevo, as the first curator (from 1986 as a senior curator) of the Historical Department.
+In 1962, he graduated from the Faculty of Philosophy of the University of Belgrade earning a degree in history and the same year he started work in the National Museum Kraljevo, as the first curator (from 1986 as a senior curator) of the Historical Department.
 In 1965 he became director of the institution and remained at that position until 1979.
 He promoted museological work, strengthened the Museum by employing new staff and marked, by his work, the second stage of development of this institution.

-He was born on January 31, 1947 in Ratina near Kraljevo, to the family of Radovan and Gvozdena Mihailović.
+He was born on January 31st, 1947 in Ratina near Kraljevo, to the family of Radovan and Gvozdena Mihailović.
 He attended primary school and the Grammar School in Kraljevo.
-In 1971, he graduated from the Faculty of Philosophy in Belgrade earning a degree in art history.
+In 1971, he graduated from the Faculty of Philosophy of the University of Belgrade earning a degree in art history.
 As a senior undergraduate, in 1970, he started work in the museum in Kruševac.
-On 16 February 1973, he moved to the National Museum Kraljevo, where he worked until his unexpected death on September 20, 1995.
+On February 16th, 1973, he moved to the National Museum Kraljevo, where he worked until his unexpected death on September 20th, 1995.

 With the coming of Milorad Mihailović to the position of curator (from 1986 senior curator) of the Art Collection, the fruitful and rich activity of this department commenced.
 Mihailović was a person of exceptional energy, expertise and knowledge.
 He firstly worked on increasing the collection with extremely valuable works and legacies and processing the complete art holdings.
 But, on the other hand, he understood his mission of art historian much more broadly, so that he made an inventory and completely professionally processed all important collections outside the Museum, on a wider territory of Kraljevo.